Naitik1Rajyaguru/Portfolio-Template/README.md

 - Font Awesome for icons (CDN)
 - Google Fonts for typography
+- Marked for formatting some details (CDN)
 - Claude.ai for creating this whole project
-- gemini.ai for adding details when claude free access expired
+- gemini.ai for adding details when claude free access expired / claude was not able to memories context